Tommy Nutter: Biography

 In the early 1960s, he joined traditional tailors Donaldson, Williamson & Ward.
 After seven years, in 1969, he joined up with Edward Sexton, to open Nutters of Savile Row at No 35a Savile Row.
 They were financially backed by Cilla Black and her husband Bobby Willis, Managing Director of the Beatles' Apple Corps Peter Brown, and lawyer James Vallance-White.

 The business was an immediate success, as Nutter combined traditional tailoring skills with innovative design.
 He designed for the Hardy Amies range, and then for the man himself.
 His clients included his investors, plus Sir Roy Strong, Mick Jagger, Bianca Jagger and Elton John.
-Nutter was most proud that, for the cover of The Beatles' album Abbey Road in 1969, he dressed three out of the four: George Harrison elected to be photographed on the road-crossing in denims.
+Nutter was most proud that, for the cover of the Beatles' album Abbey Road in 1969, he dressed three out of the four: George Harrison chose to be photographed on the road-crossing in denim.